zalando/spilo/docs/DESIGN.md

 The following points are important for us:

 - automatic failover
-- deploying a new HA-cluster can be done very quickly (< 15 minutes)
+- deployment of a new HA-cluster can be done very quickly (< 15 minutes)
 - human interaction for creating a HA-cluster is minimal
 - sane defaults for a HA-cluster (security, configuration, backup)